bluecaret/family-cookbook/docs/recipe/garlic-miso-chicken-wings.md

   - main
   - chicken
 excerpt: 'Marinated in a delicious savory sauce, baked Garlic Miso Chicken Wings are crispy on the outside and juicy and succulent inside.'
+noRecipe:
-noRecipe: 'Marinate chicken wings (patted dry) in: minced garlic, miso, soy sauce, mirin for at least 6 hours up to a day.
-Remove marinade from chicken as miso burns.
-Place chicken skin side down on pan.
-Broil on middle rack for 9-10 minutes.
-Flip, then cook another 9-10 minutes.'
+  - Marinate chicken wings in minced garlic, miso, soy sauce, mirin for at least 6 hours.
+  - Remove marinade from chicken as miso burns.
+  - Place chicken skin side down on pan.
+  - Broil on middle rack for 9-10 minutes.
+  - Flip, then cook another 9-10 minutes.
 servings: 2
 time:
   prep: 5 mins